Civil Rights Violations Are Serious Legal Matters

 - Your right to be free from wrongful arrest by law enforcement

 - Your right to not be discriminated against on the basis of race, religion, gender, disability or age

 - Your right to be kept under reasonable conditions in jails and prison, including reasonable safety, reasonable medical care and reasonable mental care

 Beck v.
-Baker et al
+Baker et al.

 Our attorneys obtained a seven-figure jury verdict against two Las Cruces Police Department officers for excessive force, battery and unlawful arrest.
 We represented a married couple in their civil rights case that was tried in U.S. Federal Court in Las Cruces.
-The federal jury found the defendant officers were liable and awarded $1.6 million.
-Every person in the United States is guaranteed his or her civil rights will not be violated by government, including most importantly law enforcement officials and jails, detention centers and prisons.
+The federal jury found the defendant officers were liable and awarded the plaintiffs $1.6 million.
+Every person in the United States is guaranteed that his or her civil rights will not be violated by the government, including most importantly law enforcement officials and jails, detention centers and prisons.

 Other government entities that sometimes engage in civil rights violations are schools, hospitals, the department of transportation and mental health institutions.

 Nobody Should Ignore A Violation Of Their Civil Rights